-NRL has a total of 1439 employees with 1117 Management / Professional / Technical (MPT) staff, 298 trainees and apprentices and 24 contractual employees.
+NRL has a total of 1439 employees with 1117 Management / Professional / Technical (MPT) staff, and workers (Non MPT) and 24 contraceual employes.

 The staff at NRL is generally educated to a high level, and NRL exhibit a high level of investment in training of their personnel.
-There is a wellresourced Human Resource Development Centre (HRDC) which manages all staff training.
+There is a well-resourced Human Resource Development Centre (HRDC) which manages all staff training.
 For example, each year every Department has training on relevant